kkrbalam/pyjq/README.markdown

-An extremely experimental and half-arsed attempt at python bindings to [jq](http://stedolan.github.io/jq/).
+An extremely experimental attempt at python bindings to [jq](http://stedolan.github.io/jq/).

-You shouldn't use these.
-You *might* find it enlightening to read but probably not.
-These are not even not production ready yet - they're outright broken.

-The purpose here is more to familiarise myself with jq internals than to produce something useful.
-My current state of familiarity is suggesting that these will never be complete and that you're dramatically better off just running the executable in a subprocess.
+These are probably very unsafe.
+I've done my best to get everything right, and all my tests seem to pass, but the interals of jq are essentially undocumented.